 Questions or complaints

-If you have any questions about our approach to handling your personal data, please raise it with your Questionmark HR contact.
-If you have any questions beyond this or wish to raise a complaint, please reach out to us at firstname.lastname@example.org.
+If you have any questions about our approach to handling your personal data, please raise these with your Learnosity People and Culture contact.
+If you have any questions beyond this or wish to raise a complaint, please reach out to us at email@example.com or firstname.lastname@example.org.
 When contacting us with any questions related to personal data, we will take reasonable steps to verify your identity before responding, which may include asking for proof of identification.

 |Country in which you are applying for a job opening||Data controller of your personal data||Address of the Data Controller|